Eastland History, Family Crest & Coats of Arms

 - Joseph Eastland, American politician, Postmaster at Barnwell Court House, South Carolina, 1816-17

-- Hiram Eastland, American Democrat politician, Alternate Delegate to Democratic National Convention from Mississippi, 1980
+- Hiram Eastland, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Mississippi, 1980

 - Captain William M Eastland, the town of Eastland, was named in his honor and his participation in the battle of San Jacinto